ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

       * If you want to reuse the existing public and private VLANs when they are available, click **Select Existing VLANs** and specify the VLANs and the subnets.
    4. Specify the DNS configuration.

-10. Select the add-on services to deploy into the instance by clicking the corresponding service card.
+12. Select the add-on services to deploy into the instance by clicking the corresponding service card.
 If a service requires configuration, complete the service-specific settings and click **Add Service** on the card.
 For more information about how to provide settings for a service, see the corresponding service ordering topic.

-11. On the **Order Summary** pane, verify the instance configuration before you place the order.
+13. On the **Order Summary** pane, review the instance settings and the estimated cost.
-   1. Review the settings for the instance.
-   2. Review the estimated cost of the instance.
-Click **Pricing details** to generate a PDF summary.
-To save or print your order summary, click the **Print** or **Download** icon on the upper right of the PDF window.
-   3. Click the link or links of the terms that apply to your order, and confirm that you agree with these terms before you order the instance.
-   4. Click **Provision**.
+   * To save the settings as a new configuration template without placing an order, click **Save Configuration**, enter a name for the configuration, and then click **Continue**.
+   * To save the updates to a saved configuration, click **Save Configuration**, select **Modify current configuration**, and then click **Continue**.
+   * To save the updates to a saved configuration as another configuration, click **Save Configuration**, select **Create new configuration**, enter a new name for the configuration, and then click **Continue**.
+   * To place the order, ensure that the account to be charged is correct, review and accept the terms, and then click **Provision**.

-## Results after you order vCenter Server instances
+## Results
 {: #vc_orderinginstance-results}

+### If you saved a configuration
+{: #vc_orderinginstance-results-config}

+You get a console notification that the configuration is saved successfully, and then you can find the template in the **Instance Configurations** drop-down list.

+### If you placed an order
+{: #vc_orderinginstance-results-order}

-* The deployment of the instance starts automatically and you receive confirmation that the order is being processed.
+The deployment of the instance starts automatically and you receive confirmation that the order is being processed.
 You can check the deployment status, including any issues that might require your attention, by viewing the **Deployment History** section of the instance details.

-* When the instance is successfully deployed, the components that are described in [Technical specifications for vCenter Server instances](/docs/services/vmwaresolutions/vcenter?topic=vmware-solutions-vc_vcenterserveroverview#specs) are installed on your VMware virtual platform.
+When the instance is successfully deployed, the components that are described in [Technical specifications for vCenter Server instances](/docs/services/vmwaresolutions?topic=vmware-solutions-vc_vcenterserveroverview#specs) are installed on your VMware virtual platform.
 If you ordered add-on services, the deployment of the services starts after your order is completed.

-* When the instance is ready to use, the status of the instance is changed to **Ready to Use** and you receive a notification by email.
+When the instance is ready to use, the status of the instance is changed to **Ready to Use** and you receive a notification by email.

-* When you order a secondary instance, the VMware vSphere Web Client for the primary instance (linked to the secondary one) might be restarted after your secondary instance order is completed.
+When you order a secondary instance, the VMware vSphere Web Client for the primary instance (linked to the secondary one) might be restarted after your secondary instance order is completed.

 ## What to do next
 {: #vc_orderinginstance-next}

+### If you saved a configuration
+{: #vc_orderinginstance-next-config}

+Manage the configuration template by viewing or deleting it in the **Instance Configurations** drop-down list.

+### If you placed an order
+{: #vc_orderinginstance-next-order}

 View and manage the vCenter Server instance that you ordered.

 You must manage the {{site.data.keyword.vmwaresolutions_short}} components that are created in your {{site.data.keyword.cloud_notm}} account only from the {{site.data.keyword.vmwaresolutions_short}} console, not the	{{site.data.keyword.slportal}}, or any other means outside of the console.
 If you change these components outside of the {{site.data.keyword.vmwaresolutions_short}} console, the changes are not synchronized with the console.
 {:important}